 In order to keep everyone sane, I’m going to share ten fun vocabulary activities and games that will keep students learning until the end.
-For teachers, specialists and administrators, these gems provide opportunities to keep learning even in the midst of goofy schedules, humid temperatures and even a recalcitrant student or two.
+For teachers, specialists and administrators, these gems provide opportunities to keep learning even in the midst of goofy schedules, humid temperatures, and even a recalcitrant student or two.

-The easiest way to use the activities and games is simply as whole class instruction, and to perhaps pick one or two to complete a day.
+The easiest way to use the activities and games is simply as whole-class instruction, and to perhaps pick one or two to complete a day.
 Alternatively, teachers can set up different activities and games at several different stations and keep students rotating to make time fly and word learning fast and effective!
 Regardless of which way works best, try to limit each activity to 15-20 minutes at the most in order to keep students engaged and working.

-With the Many Faces of Vocabulary Activity students will piece together fun and interesting faces and then describe each feature using vocabulary words.
+With the Many Faces of Vocabulary Activity, students will piece together fun and interesting faces and then describe each feature using vocabulary words.
 This is especially fun at the end of the year when students are feeling a bit zany anyway to create motley faces for their amusement as well as their learning.

 When temperatures start getting hotter outside, this activity will cool everyone down.
-With this delicious vocabulary activity students will concoct and assemble delectable ice cream sundaes based on vocabulary words!
+With this delicious vocabulary activity, students will concoct and assemble delectable ice cream sundaes based on vocabulary words!

 However, I don’t promise it won’t make you crave a sundae by the end of the day.
 Have students compete to see who has the most disgusting as well as the most delicious concoction.

 Students and teachers alike love comics, and having students design and/or customize a comic that can share some key concepts in a “punny” way is an awesome opportunity for students to reflect on what they’ve learned and remind others who read their comic about vocabulary and other class topics.
+Use the Vocabulary Comix Activity to get kids reviewing, creating, and writing!

 When you can ask your students to do nothing but bring in a coloring book, they will have no excuse not to complete the task.
 With such fun new coloring book designs, students can really get creative in terms of how they can label their coloring pages with vocabulary, as well as sneak in other concepts from the year.
+If having students bring in coloring pages is too much work, download the Color Your Vocabulary Activity!

 See if you can have a contest to choose who best incorporated vocabulary and/or other class concepts into their page.